-- Municipal Lawn and Garden Equipment The MSAP outlines a strategy to "Convert municipal small engines, such as lawn and garden equipment, to be fossil fuel free."
-Since 2017, the City has received \$55K in grant funding from the Regional Air Quality Council (RAQC) to pilot use of commercial grade electric lawn and garden equipment and accelerate progress towards a full fleet of electric powered equipment for municipal lawn and garden maintenance. - Municipal Fleet The MSAP outlines a strategy to "Increase electric vehicles in the City fleet by making 100% of light duty vehicle purchases plug-in electric by 2025."
+Municipal Lawn and Garden Equipment.
+The MSAP outlines a strategy to "Convert municipal small engines, such as lawn and garden equipment, to be fossil fuel free."
+Since 2017, the City has received \$55K in grant funding from the Regional Air Quality Council (RAQC) to pilot use of commercial grade electric lawn and garden equipment and accelerate progress towards a full fleet of electric powered equipment for municipal lawn and garden maintenance.

+Municipal Fleet.
+The MSAP outlines a strategy to "Increase electric vehicles in the City fleet by making 100% of light duty vehicle purchases plug-in electric by 2025."
 Fort Collins' Fleet Services division was named a Top 10 Leading Fleet in 2018 by the Government Fleet and American Public Works Association.
 This award recognizes public-sector fleets for their leadership, efficiency and vision.
-Additionally, the Northern Colorado Clean Cities (NCCC) presented the City of Fort Collins with the 2018 Leading Public Fleet for the Year for reducing fuel use from the municipal fleet. - Employee Vehicle Use The City has strategies to "Support City employees to lead by example in sustainable vehicle use and commuting."
-This includes an idling policy that prohibits unnecessary idling of longer than 30-seconds for City vehicles and equipment with internal combustion engines. - Transit In April 2019, the City was awarded nearly \$1.5 million from the Colorado Department of Transportation through the Volkswagen Settlement Trust.
+Additionally, the Northern Colorado Clean Cities (NCCC) presented the City of Fort Collins with the 2018 Leading Public Fleet for the Year for reducing fuel use from the municipal fleet.

+Employee Vehicle Use.
+The City has strategies to "Support City employees to lead by example in sustainable vehicle use and commuting."
+This includes an idling policy that prohibits unnecessary idling of longer than 30-seconds for City vehicles and equipment with internal combustion engines.

+Transit.
+In April 2019, the City was awarded nearly \$1.5 million from the Colorado Department of Transportation through the Volkswagen Settlement Trust.
 This funding will go toward three small alternative fuel buses and the replacement of two diesel buses with battery electric buses and two electric vehicle charger stations.

-LEAD BY EXAMPLE IMPLEMENTATION ACTIONS - NEW AND EMERGING NEAR-TERM FOCUS AREAS DESCRIPTION SUSTAINABLE PURCHASING Update sustainable purchasing practices that encourage mitigation of air pollution impacts from 3rd party City contacts for City services.
-Lead City Entity: Sustainability Services Sphere of Influence: Direct Internal Partners: Financial Services CITY TRANSPORTATION SYSTEMS Continue progress towards a goal for the City fleet to make 100% of light duty vehicle purchases plug-in electric by 2025.
-Lead City Entity: Operations Services Sphere of Influence: Direct External Partners: RAQC, CDOT, COE LAWN AND GARDEN EQUIPMENT Define goals to continue progress towards a fully electric lawn and garden maintenance fleet.
-Lead City Entity: Parks Sphere of Influence: Direct Internal Partners: Environmental Services External Partners: RAQC EQUIPMENT DECOMMISSIONING Evaluate equipment decommissioning practices for surplus City property, such as gas -powered equipment, to determine appropriate disposal methods that limit potential future contributions to emissions.
-Lead City Entity: Parks Sphere of Influence: Direct Internal Partners: Environmental Services
+City Buildings.
+Indoor clean air spaces are important in City buildings both for City staff and for visiting community members.
+In 2018, the City's Natural Resources Department began testing radon levels in City buildings and installed mitigation systems where high radon values were measured.

+LEAD BY EXAMPLE IMPLEMENTATION ACTIONS - NEW AND EMERGING

+SUSTAINABLE PURCHASING

+Update sustainable purchasing practices that encourage mitigation of air pollution impacts from third-party City contacts for City services.

+Lead City Entity: Sustainability Services

+Internal Partners: Financial Services

+CITY TRANSPORTATION SYSTEMS

+Continue progress towards a goal for the City fleet to make 100% of light duty vehicle purchases plug-in electric by 2025.

+Lead City Entity: Operations Services

+External Partners: RAQC, CDOT, COE

+LAWN AND GARDEN EQUIPMENT

+Define goals to continue progress towards a fully electric lawn and garden maintenance fleet.

+Lead City Entity: Parks Sphere of Influence: Direct

+External Partners: RAQC

+EQUIPMENT DECOMMISSIONING

+Evaluate equipment decommissioning practices for surplus City property, such as gas -powered equipment, to determine appropriate disposal methods that limit potential future contributions to emissions.

+Lead City Entity: Parks Sphere of Influence: Direct